Popeye was on to something. When the sailor ate spinach, he morphed into a superhero—with super strength to fight off his enemies.

 - Magnesium and folate

 Potassium is the superhero against sodium.
-Potassium helps maintain healthy blood pressure by blunting the effects of sodium on blood pressure, plus it decreases bone loss, and may help reduce the risk of developing kidney stones.
-Vegetables with more potassium include sweet potatoes, white potatoes, white beans, tomato products (including juice and red pasta sauce), beet greens, soybeans, lima beans, spinach, lentils, and kidney beans.
-Adequate intake is 4700 mg per day.
-For reference, a cup of raw spinach has 167 mg of potassium, a cup of sweet potato has 448 and a cup of chopped tomato has 427.
+Potassium helps maintain healthy blood pressure by blunting the effects of sodium, plus it decreases bone loss, and may reduce the risk of developing kidney stones.
+Potassium-rich foods include potatoes (white and sweet), white, lima and kidney beans, tomato products (including juice and red pasta sauce), lentils and spinach.

 Green, leafy vegetables also supply eye-friendly compounds—vitamin C, lutein, and zeaxanthin—which may reduce the risk of cataracts and macular degeneration, the leading cause of blindness in Americans.

-Dark green leafy vegetables are so power-packed that they are specifically called out in nutrition recommendations as foods to eat more often.
+Dark green, leafy vegetables are so power-packed that they are called out in nutrition recommendations as foods to eat more often.

 How often?
 1 1/2 to 2 cups per week.

 Which ones?
-Broccoli, spinach, leafy salad greens (including romaine lettuce), collards, bok choy, kale, turnip greens, mustard greens, and green herbs such as parsley and cilantro.
+Broccoli, spinach, leafy salad greens (including romaine lettuce), cabbage, bok choy, kale, turnip greens, and green herbs such as parsley and cilantro.

-Stir-frying, steaming, or a quick sauté are cooking styles that maximize flavor and minimize odor.
-Smaller pieces cook faster, so a smaller slice or dice is a good way to go.
+Stir-frying, steaming, a quick sauté or raw are cooking styles that maximize flavor and minimize odor.
 Because they tend toward the bitter side, adding other ingredients may increase their number of Likes!

-- Make a salad with raw Brussels sprouts
+- Shred a slaw with raw Brussels sprouts.

 - Stir-fry broccoli for a noodle bowl